 Different learning styles are catered for with a great deal of visual and kinaesthetic teaching and learning in daily lessons.
 Pace and progression is ensured through the use of the Swalecliffe 4Ps (Prove It, Practise, Problem Solve, Perfect).
 The fourth P, Perfect, enables all children to apply the skills they have acquired to a range of mathematical contexts.
 It provides opportunities to develop reasoning skills, deeper thinking and a greater depth of understanding for all children.

 As part of the Maths Coastal Alliance, the Maths Leaders meet regularly to share new ideas, keep up with government changes as well as monitoring maths books across the schools.
 Exciting, challenging competitions and events for all abilities across the schools are organised by the Coastal Alliance.
 Examples of these are The Times Tables Bees and Greater Depth Challenge Days.
-The children have recently been involved in producing maths video clips, demonstrating the strategies we use, to be put on the website; this will be a great resource and support for both parents and children.
+The children were also involved in producing maths video clips, demonstrating the strategies we use, to be put on the website; this is a great resource and support for both parents and children.